dabliss/bliss_sd_behavior_2017/README.md

                    where n is the subject number and d is the delay number between 1 and 5 (0 s = 1, 1 s = 2, 3 s = 3, 6 s = 4, 10 s =
                    5).

+(3) Open notebooks/experiment_two.ipynb.

+(4) Execute every cell in the notebook in order, stopping only at labeled STOP
+    POINTS.

+    Stop Point 1: In scripts/perform_permutation_test_dog_all_delays.py,
+                  replace sub_num with a tuple of the sub_nums for Experiment
+                  2. Set task_name to 'exp2'.
+Then run this script 1,000
+                  times (--k 1 to --k 1000).